-Arial supports up to 144 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Russian, Persian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Latin), Azerbaijani (Cyrillic), Romanian, Dutch, Greek, Greek Polytonic, Hungarian, Czech, Kazakh, Serbian (Cyrillic), Serbian (Latin), Hebrew, Bulgarian, Swedish, Belarusian (Latin), Belarusian (Cyrillic), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, Luxembourgian, Chinese (Traditional), Japanese, Chinese (Simplified), and Vietnamese in Latin, Cyrillic, Greek, Chinese, Arabic, Japanese, Thai, Hebrew, Hangul, Georgian, Telugu, Malayalam, Kannada, and other scripts.
+Arial supports up to 144 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Russian, Persian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Cyrillic), Azerbaijani (Latin), Romanian, Dutch, Greek, Greek Polytonic, Hungarian, Serbian (Cyrillic), Serbian (Latin), Kazakh (Latin), Czech, Hebrew, Bulgarian, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, Icelandic, Vietnamese, Japanese, Chinese (Traditional), and Chinese (Simplified) in Latin, Cyrillic, Greek, Chinese, Arabic, Japanese, Thai, Hebrew, Hangul, Georgian, Telugu, Malayalam, Kannada, and other scripts.

 Please note that not all languages are available for all formats.